 A relapse in recovery from addiction can be difficult for everyone involved.
 This includes the individual, their family members, their friends, their co-workers, and their other support systems.
 Without a relapse prevention treatment plan set in place, a recovering addict may be at a higher risk of returning to their old ways.

 If you or a loved one have relapsed, it doesn’t mean that the work you put into your recovery was a waste of time.
 Do not let relapse detract from the things you accomplished throughout your recovery.
 While it may seem like an uphill battle, a mistake made can serve as a lesson.
-Instead of viewing a relapse as an end to your sobriety, consider it a setback that can be learned from.
-At Clearbrook, we know the struggles associated with relapse.
+Instead of viewing relapse as an end to your sobriety, consider it a setback that can be learned from.
+At both Clearbrook Pennsylvania and Clearbrook Massachusetts, we know the struggles associated with relapse.
 With our relapse treatment and prevention program, we can treat the specific needs of our patients that have fallen back into addiction.

 At Clearbrook Treatment Centers, we specialize in relapse treatment and prevention, in addition to alcohol and drug treatment programs, vital to achieving and maintaining sobriety.
 With the use of a relapse treatment plan, our patients can learn to recognize the source of their relapse and how to prevent it in the future.
 Our staff of licensed professionals can also help you or a loved one identify any relapse triggers or warning signs.

-Although relapse is not an inevitable part of sobriety, it can unfortunately happen to anyone.
+Although relapse is not an inevitable part of sobriety, it can, unfortunately, happen to anyone.
 However, relapse can be prevented with a relapse treatment and prevention plan set in place.
-Call us now to learn more about our relapse treatment and prevention program in Pennsylvania.
+Call us now to learn more about our relapse treatment and prevention program.